 In 2020, the pandemic upended the higher education sector by bringing traditional modes of learning—such as classroom learning—to a standstill.
 Institutions and governments rose to the occasion, enabling a switch to virtual learning literally overnight.
-Besides, wider trends in the education sector accelerated, including changing student preferences, growing demand for digital skills, the rise of the educational technology (EdTech) sector, and a widening digital divide.
+Besides, wider trends in the education sector accelerated, including changing student preferences, growing demand for digital skills, the rise of the educational technology (EdTech) sector and a widening digital divide.
 The Indian higher education sector was truly disrupted.

 As the pandemic continues to ebb and flow, colleges and universities are getting ready to reopen their campuses.
 In fact, some have already done so.
 However, this transition from digital-first to hybrid to back-to-campus will not be an easy one.
-As institutions press the reset button, they need to be mindful of the radical changes that the pandemic brought about not only to educational institutions but also to work and the workplace, individual students’ perspectives, and educators’ priorities.
+As institutions press the reset button, they need to be mindful of the radical changes that the pandemic brought about not only to educational institutions but also to work and the workplace, individual students’ perspectives and educators’ priorities.

-Educational institutions face a series of choices—They can return to the old way of doing business, or select from a range of hybrid approaches and reshape how their campuses operate, diversify their offerings, and differentiate themselves.1
+Educational institutions face a series of choices—They can return to the old way of doing business, or select from a range of hybrid approaches and reshape how their campuses operate, diversify their offerings and differentiate themselves.1

 This article draws insights from two primary sources:

-This article summarizes the key themes identified during the summit and the primary findings of the survey to suggest a three-point framework that institutions and other stakeholders may follow as they gear up for the new normal.
+This article summarises the key themes identified during the summit and the primary findings of the survey to suggest a three-point framework that institutions and other stakeholders may follow as they gear up for the new normal.

 Students who prefer the traditional route of enrolling full time for conventional classroom learning are no more the norm.
 This shift had started even before the pandemic.
 According to a 2019 Pearson global survey, more than 70% of Indians (aged 16–70 years) felt that a degree or certificate from a vocational college or trade school is more likely to yield a good job than a traditional university degree.
 The pandemic only strengthened these preferences.